Best Porto Food Tour: Honest Review of Taste Porto

 Ok, let’s continue.

-We choose the Vintage & Port Wine Food Tour.
-The 79 includes tasting some traditional Portuguese dishes, local pastries, and some delicious Port wines.
+We chose the Vintage & Port Wine Food Tour.
+The 85€ includes tasting traditional Portuguese dishes, local pastries, and delicious Port wines.
 A little history and highlights of the city are sprinkled in between these delicious bites.

 Do NOT eat breakfast before this tour.
 You have been warned.